WPManageNinja/wpsocialninja-docs/guide/social-reviews/create-a-template-social-reviews-wp-social-ninja.md

 _Available Platforms_

-After you click on the Create a Template button, you are taken to the awesome editor panel.&nbsp;
+After you click on the Create a Template button, you are taken to the awesome editor panel.

 From the drop-down menu, you can see all the Platforms.
 Select **Airbnb,** or you may select multiple Platforms.